Table of Contents

 Types of Conflicts and Parties Involved in Agency Cost

-The conflicts in an organization can take place between different parties.
-The following are the types of conflicts in an organization.
+As per agency theory, the conflicts in an organization can take place between different parties.
+Following are the types of conflicts in an organization.

 - The first type of conflict arises between the owners of the business and its managers.
 The owners are the principal and the managers act as the agents.
 The conflict arises because the managers are not satisfied with the decisions taken by the owners.
 The reason for conflict can be manager’s remuneration, owners enjoying high perquisites, owners pursuing self-goals, etc.